Sun-lab/asSeq_pipelines/pipeline_GTEx/v8/Results/README.md

 Each folder contains findings for one particular tissue.

-In the main folder the results for two types of models were fitted:
+## eQTL results.

-## Main finding models:
+In each tissue-specific folder, there are results for two types of models:

-long - model including all the covariates according to the GTEx study, including: read depth, sex,  genotype PCs, and PEER factors,
+- long model: including all the covariates used in the GTEx study, including: read depth, sex,  genotype PCs, and PEER factors.
+This is the default model that we used to report the eQTL findings.

-short - covariates only first five PEER factors along with gPCs.
+- short model: reduction of the the long model by using only top 5 PEER factors together with all other covariates.

 TReCASE package produces the results for joint model, but also for TReC or ASE components of the model separately, thus each model has three output files: the file including the results for the minimum SNP chosen by the full model (using suffix _TReCASE_) as well as for TReC only part of the model (_TReC_) or ASE only part of the model (_ASE_)